About the LBC Red List

 Asbestos is a mineral fiber that is used in a variety of construction materials for its strength and heat resisting capabilities.
 It is often found in wall insulation, vinyl floor coverings, paint compounds, roofing, heat-resistant fabrics, and automobile brakes.
 Exposure occurs as asbestos fibers are released into the air during use, demolition, work, building, or repair of asbestos-containing materials.
 Asbestos is a known human carcinogen, increasing risks of lung cancer, mesothelioma, and asbestosis.

-Bisphenol A (BPA) is used to manufacture polycarbonate (clear, hard) plastics and epoxy resins.
+Bisphenol A (BPA) and chemicals with structural or functional similarity, or BPA structural analogues (NTP 2017), are used to manufacture polycarbonate plastics, epoxy resins and other products.
 The plastics are used in many consumer products, such as drink bottles, DVDs, eyeglass lenses, electronics, car parts, and other products that must not break easily.
 Epoxy resins are used for lining food cans and water pipes, and for many sales receipts.
-Most recent testing has shown the largest health-related concern to be potential impacts on the brains, behavior, and prostate glands of fetuses, infants, and small children.
-Most health organizations advise against the use of BPA for baby bottles and related products.
-BPA has also been found in breast milk.
+Most recent testing in animal models and epidemiological studies in humans have shown that early life BPA exposure adversely effect neurological function and development, as well as adversely affect male sex organs (such as the prostate gland) in fetuses, infants, and small children (Inadera 2015).
+Most health organizations advise against the use of BPA for baby bottles and related infant products.
+BPA has also been found in breast milk demonstrating that this chemical has the potential to expose infant populations.
+BPA structural analogues such as Bisphenol S (BPS) are often less legally restricted and considered a “regrettable substitution” for BPA and pose many of the same risks as BPA.

 Chlorinated Polyethylene (CPE) and Chlorosulfonated Polyethylene (CSPE) are Persistent Organic Pollutant Source Materials: due to their carbon-chlorine bases, these products contribute to the creation of dioxins and furans at different points in their life cycle (often manufacturing and/or disposal).
 According to the World Health Organization, dioxins are some of the most potent toxins known to humans, with no known safe limit for exposure and a strong propensity for bioaccumulation.
 In addition, dioxins are highly persistent in the environment.
 Similarly, furans accumulate in animal fat, concentrating as they travel up the food chain.
 Non-chlorinated polyethylene products are readily available in many product categories.